+Q: Who writes all this crap and may I borrow some of the witty writing for my site?
 A: Everything on the site is written by me, mr. hipster.
 If you have any interest in using anything you find on this site, I’d really appreciate it if you let me know first.

+Q: Who took all those off-kilter photos on Mr. Hipster’s booze & grub survey?
 A: All the pictures on Mr. Hipster’s booze & grub survey were taken by me, mr. hipster (that’s right, Mr. Hipster and mr. hipster are one and the same.)
 I have no idea why you’d use them, but I’d appreciate if you didn’t use them without my permission.

+Q: Why can’t you spell, punctuate or grammaticize?
 A: I don’t have a dedicated staff or anything, so my editorial skills sometimes suffer.
 If you see anything that is misspelled or generally f’d up, feel free to let me know.

+Q: Do you really have all those CDs, and can I get my hands on some of that fine music?
 A: The CD collection and that other stuff is real (even atrocities like Bryan Adams Unplugged), so if you ever want a sample mp3 of something, let me know and I’d be more than happy to send you something.
 Of course most of the bands in the hipster cd collection have links to band and/or fanpages where you can usually find sample mp3s.

+Q: Why aren’t there really any pictures of you on the site?
+I mean, we want to see what the hell you look like.
 A: Like any good reviewer, I must disguise my identity.
-I don’t want preferential treatment at the McDonald’s or West Side Cottage, as it could skew Mr. Hipster review and lead potential patrons astray.
+I don’t want preferential treatment at the McDonald’s or West Side Cottage, as it could skew Mr. Hipster’s review and lead potential patrons astray.
 If you really want to see what I look like, email me and I’ll send you a fuzzy picture of Andrew McCarthy or something.

+Q: You’re so funny, smart and humble–will you date me?
 A: Sorry ladies (and gents) Mr. Hipster is taken, but you can forward like and dislikes, pictures, whatever and I’ll pass it on to my single friends (good catches all).